Welcome to our Website

 Bridgnorth & District U3A ...

-U3A is a unique and exciting organisation which provides opportunities for people who are nearing retirement, semi-retired or retired (ie in their 'Third-Age') to come together to continue to Learn, Laugh and Live!
+U3A is a unique and exciting organisation which provides opportunities for people who are retired, semi-reitred or nearing retirement (ie in their Third-Age) to come together to continue to Learn, Laugh and Live!

-Members share their skills and life experiences with each other in an organisation where the learners 'teach' and the teachers 'learn' ... with no distinction between them and where no qualifications are given.
+Members share their skills and life experiences with each other, in small groups, in an organisation where the learners 'teach' and the teachers 'learn' ... with no distinction between them and where no qualifications are given.

 Interested?
 Discover more click here U3A in Bridgnorth